How to Sell More Tickets by Diving into Your Audience Data

 This may sound strange, but the Mona Lisa and your favorite cat video on YouTube are competing against one another.
 They are competing for your attention and your time, and they are not alone.
 From museums to performance spaces, traditional art venues are adapting to how modern audiences consume culture by diving into their audience data to sell more tickets.
 Many venues have found success by learning to ask the right questions and organizing their data accordingly, read on below for tips and tricks from their experiences.

 Just like any good work of art, success in using data must start with an understanding of what you want to accomplish.
-An organization must determine their priorities and clearly define what they want to understand about their audience.
+An organization must determine its priorities and clearly define what they want to understand about its audience.
 Newfields, an art museum in Indianapolis, has become one of the frontrunners in using data to drive in their audience.
 Director and CEO of Newfields, Dr. Charles Venable, states:

 When I arrived in 2012, I looked at the museum’s attendance and membership… and we seemed to be underperforming… So, why weren’t we getting more traction?
 To figure that out, we started working with some consulting firms—like any commercial company would—doing market segmentation, branding studies, and surveying our audience in terms of, “How do you respond to this?” and “What do you think of that?” and “Would you come more if we did x, y, and z?”